revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-1. stop zookeeper & Kafka server,
+1.stop zookeeper & Kafka server,
-2. then go to 'kafka-logs' folder , there you will see list of kafka topic folders, delete folder with topic name
-3. go to 'zookeeper-data' folder , delete data inside that.
+2.then go to 'kafka-logs' folder , there you will see list of kafka topic folders, delete folder with topic name 3.go to 'zookeeper-data' folder , delete data inside that.

 </details>
 </blockquote>

 ---

-60. What's the difference between a RDD and DataFrame?
+60.What's the difference between a RDD and DataFrame?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)